Debt Camel

 Some lenders ask you to send them a copy of your credit record, payslips or bank statements.

-Again this is a good point to get those bank statements even if you do not want to send them as they will help an Ombudsman claim a lot.
-You can get them going back at least 6 years even if the account has been closed.
+This is a good point to get those bank statements even if you do not want to send them as they will help an Ombudsman claim a lot.
+You can get them going back at least 6 years, even if the account has been closed.

-Lender says No or makes a poor offer
+Lender rejects the complaint or makes a poor offer

-If the lender rejects your complaint or offers you a small amount, don’t be depressed.
-You may still have a very good case!
+If the lender says No or offers you a small amount, you may still have a very good case!

-It is easy and free to send your case to the Financial Ombudsman where many thousands of people have won their payday loan complaints, despite being rejected by the lender.
+It is easy and free to send your case to the Financial Ombudsman, where many thousands of people have won their payday loan complaints.

 Give up?